Science Policy Fellowship

 Research!America offers a stipend and transportation benefits.

-We are not currently accepting applications for science policy fellows.
+We are currently accepting applications for science policy fellows.
 The deadline to apply is 5 p.m. on Friday, December 11, 2015.
 No calls, please.

 E-mail résumé and cover letter, including academic status and specific area(s) of interest and expertise, reason(s) for wanting to be a Research!America fellow; availability; a writing sample that demonstrates your ability to write about science and/or policy for the public (two pages or less); and contact information for three references to: